 - Two students nominated by the Student Government Association and recommended by the Vice President for Student Affairs.

-- Recommendations of the Committee for improvement and change will be made to the Executive Team through the Executive Vice President.
+Recommendations of the Committee will be made to the Executive Team through the Executive Vice President.
 The chair will have the responsibility to forward the committee's annual assessment and reports to the Executive Vice President.